shaoren-sim/yotsubanet/README.md

             ```
     - Grayscale image removal.
         - Grayscale images potentially harm model training due to the lack of color features.
+        - Grayscale detection and removal is currently not perfect, but gets rid of most grayscale images.
         - Can be bypassed by commenting out the following line in `run_webscraper.py` or `run_cleanup_only.py`:
             ```python
             dataset_cleaner.remove_grayscale()